franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add the star icon to starred messages in the chat.
 - Create fake data with Faker to test average project speed.
   - [Faker docs](https://pypi.org/project/Faker/).
 - Redesign the register views (CSS).